jananidelli14/Hackathon-Principal-Management-Dashboard/README.md

 ## Usage

 - Import the included JSON files into Grafana to replicate the dashboard setup.
-- Ensure the data source connects to a PostgreSQL database containing the dataset described.
+- Ensure the data source connects to a PostgreSQL database containing the described dataset.
 - Run the provided SQL queries to populate dashboards.
-- Customize visuals as needed based on organizational needs.
+- Customize visuals as needed based on organizational requirements.

 ---